Verseth/ruby_json_parser/README.md

 ### Evaluator

 This library implements a JSON evaluator.
-It interprets JSON source as builtin Ruby data structures.
+It interprets a JSON source string as builtin Ruby data structures.

 You can use it by calling `RubyJsonParser.eval` passing in a string with JSON source.